RozhanMk/Computer-Vision-HWs/README.md

-# Computer Vision Projects at Shahid Beheshti University - 2024
+# Computer Vision Assignments at Shahid Beheshti University - 2024

 This repository showcases Computer Vision projects conducted at Shahid Beheshti University in 2024.
 These projects relate to various domains of computer vision, ranging from classic image processing to cutting-edge deep learning techniques.